louiscollard/markdown-challenge/README.md

   - Lakers
 - Graphic Design

-This should contain a bullet list of your hobbies At least on item should contain a sublist, for example if you like movies, maybe make a sublist of some movies you really like.

-## You can always count on me when... (smaller header)
+## You can always count on me when...

-Tell your teammates which positive contribution to the group you will make.
-This could be technical, making people feel comfortable, being an organiser...
+You need some help to fix some bugs, I will do my best to help you!

-## A funny story (smaller header)
+## A funny story

 Tell a short funny story about your life.